 But Apollo 8 went up without a hitch.
 The crew members, Commander Frank Borman, Command Module Pilot James A. Lovell, Jr. and William A. Anders (designated as Lunar Module Pilot even though the mission did not carry an actual lunar module), rode to the Moon inside a capsule essentially identical to the one that would carry the Apollo 11 astronauts the following year on their way to the first lunar landing.
 In place of a lunar module, which was not yet ready to be tested in a lunar mission, it carried an equivalent amount of mass.

 The astronauts began orbiting the Moon on Dec.
-24, 1968 and became the first humans to see firsthand the mysterious far side, the face of the Moon which always points away from Earth.
+24, 1968 and became the first humans to see first hand the mysterious far side, the face of the Moon that always points away from Earth.
 Science fiction writer Arthur C. Clarke later wrote that the crew told him they had been tempted to radio back the sighting of a giant black monolith, as seen in the movie Clarke wrote with Stanley Kubrick, 2001: A Space Odyssey.
 “Alas,” he wrote, “discretion prevailed.”

 Over the course of 10 orbits lasting 20 hours, the astronauts took photographs for both operational and scientific purposes, described lunar topography to Mission Control as an aid to planning the upcoming lunar-surface missions and beamed television pictures of the Moon and of the Earth as seen from lunar orbit.